scipopt/gcg/doc/resources/devs/howtos/addstructure.md

 The INITDETECTOR callback is executed after the problem was transformed.
 The detector may, e.g., use this call to initialize his detector data.
-The difference between the original and the transformed problem is explained in "What is this thing with the original and the transformed problem about?" on \ref FAQ.
+The difference between the original and the transformed problem is explained in "What is this thing with the original and the transformed problem about?" on ???.

 ## DETECTOREXIT